what3words/w3w-swift-components/README.md

 Simply replace your MKMapView with W3WMapView, and your app should behave the same as before except it will draw what3words grid lines, and have some new functions available, like `show("filled.count.soap")`.

-It's derived from `MKMapView` but Apple does not reccomend deriving new objects from MKMapView presumably because it's interface could change in the future, so view this as a quick and dirty way to get the functionality into your app.
+It's derived from `MKMapView` but Apple does not recommend deriving new objects from MKMapView presumably because it's interface could change in the future, so view this as a quick and dirty way to get the functionality into your app.

 The better approach would be to use `W3WMapHelper` which is designed to fit nicely into your `MKMapViewDelegate` conforming class, presumably a `UIViewController`.